nasimbio/BCR_Clonotype_Analysis/README.md

 - `all_contig_annotations.csv` to identify and separate immunoglobulin heavy (IGH), kappa (IGK), and lambda (IGL) chains
 - `clonotypes.csv` to quantify and visualize clonotype frequency and chain usage

-The results help characterize the diversity and dominance of B cell clones and light chain pairing within the sample.

 ---